Welcome to the Coffeemill Cafe

 Sit down, relax, have a cup of joe, and catch up on the latest Coffeemill Games news.

 As the school year begins to speed up, work on Trader’s Journey and Coffeemill Games has begun to slow down, as expected.
 However, there are still some major things happening!
-Coffeemill Games is now in the process of becoming an officially recognized LLC, and Trader’s Journey is in the process of being quoted by a few different manufacturers!
+Coffeemill Games is now officially recognized as an LLC, meaning we’ll be able to bring you as many high quality games as possible without any issue.
+In other news, Trader’s Journey is still in the process of being quoted by a few different manufacturers!
+Right now, we have our eyes on: Whatz Games and Panda Game Manufacturing.
+If you have any other suggestions, please let us know!
+We’ll also be setting up some deals with fulfillment centers in the coming months, so stay tuned!

 Update: Coffemill Games on Social Media

-Coffeemill Games can now be found on: TikTok (@coffeemill), Instagram (@coffeemillgames), Facebook (Coffeemill Games), Reddit (Ok-Faithlessness8120… we didn’t choose the name, lol), and BGG (in process).
+Coffeemill Games can now be found on: TikTok (@coffeemill_games), Instagram (@coffeemillgames), Facebook (Coffeemill Games), Reddit (Ok-Faithlessness8120… we didn’t choose the name, lol), Bluesky (coffeemillgames.bsky.social), and BGG (in process).
 For BGG, we are currently working on getting some images sent in that accurately and professionally represent the game, so stay tuned!

 Critters & Curses Mini Expansion